excid3/jumpstart/README.md

+👉 We've also built [Jumpstart Pro](https://jumpstartrails.com) which is a version of Jumpstart that includes payments with Stripe & Braintree, team accounts, TailwindCSS, and much more.

 # Jumpstart Rails Template

+All your Rails apps should start off with a bunch of great defaults.
 It's like Laravel Spark, for Rails.
-All your Rails apps should start off with a bunch of great defaults.

 **Note:** Requires Rails 5.2 or higher